Hanae800/creative-project-2/README.md

 1. Open the p5.js browser editor
 2. Upload the sketch.js file available in this repository of this project
+3. Access the library here **https://github.com/galaxykate/tracery/blob/master/index.html**
-3. Include the tracery library in the index file (access tab in the dropdown menu to the left) **<script src="https://cdn.rawgit.com/v21/tracery/master/tracery.js"></script>**
+4. Include the tracery library in the index file (access tab in the dropdown menu to the left)
-4. Save the file
+5. Save the file
-5. Run the sketch
+6. Run the sketch
-6. enjoy the results and keep clicking until you grow tired of the funny tweets
+7. enjoy the results and keep clicking until you grow tired of the funny tweets
-7. Alos you can just use the full screen version available at the following link: https://editor.p5js.org/Hanae800/full/kTr_23M0e
+8. Alos you can just use the full screen version available at the following link: https://editor.p5js.org/Hanae800/full/kTr_23M0e
-8. Enjoy the tracery geenrated Unreal tweets!
+9. Enjoy the tracery geenrated Unreal tweets!

 ## Artist Statement